zikuan/p4/exercises/p4runtime/README.md

 switch pipeline and control plane.
 This interface is defined in the `advanced_tunnel.p4info` file.
-The table entries that you build in `mycontroller.py` refer to specific tables, keys, and actions by name, and we use a P4Info helper to convert the names into the IDs that are required for P4 Runtime.
+The table entries that you build in `mycontroller.py` refer to specific tables, keys, and actions by name, and we use a P4Info helper to convert the names into the IDs that are required for P4Runtime.
 Any changes in the P4 program that add or rename tables, keys, or actions will need to be reflected in your table entries.

 ## Step 2: Implement Tunnel Forwarding

 The `mycontroller.py` file is a basic controller plane that does the following:
-1. Establishes a gRPC connection to the switches for the P4 Runtime service.
+1. Establishes a gRPC connection to the switches for the P4Runtime service.
 2. Pushes the P4 program to each switch.
 3. Writes tunnel ingress and tunnel egress rules for two tunnels between h1 and h2.
 4. Reads tunnel ingress and egress counters every 2 seconds.